ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 Its settings are shown in figure \ref{fig:SensorAngle} and are as follows:

-- Direction: in degrees, determines the position of the middle point of the activation threshold
+- Direction: position of the middle point of the activation threshold, in degrees
-- Width: in degrees, determines the size of the activation threshold
+- Width: size of the activation threshold, in degrees
 - Output value: value of the output signal created by the block, discussed in \nameref{signals}
 - Trigger
   - Normal: sends an output when the angle is inside of the activation threshold